MakeSchool-Companion-App/Companion-iOS/README.md

 # Companion

 Companion is a student attendance tracking platform currently in development by students at Make School Product College in San Francisco, CA.
-Lofti's mission is to connect people and nearby working spaces based on their preferences.
-I believe that your productivity can be tremendously boosted if you are working on a comfortable environtment.
-With Lofti, you can select your optimum preferences of a working/study spot ranging from public libraries to shared offices such as WeWork. you can <bold>download</bold> it <a href="https://itunes.apple.com/us/app/lofti-study-space-finder/id1446711696?mt=8">here</a>

 ### Engineer(s)